CuriosityHacked/curiosityhacked.org/oakland/openlab.md

 layout: default
 ---

-## Thank you for your interest in the Curiosity Hacked Oakland Lab (CHOL).
+## Thank you for your interest in the Curiosity Hacked Oakland Lab!

 <img src="/media/10632620_897683933593731_8723575834852983001_n.jpg" height='350px' align='right'/>Our Oakland Open Labs occur almost every Sunday from 2-5pm.
 Please see the schedule below for more details.
 Open Labs are all ages and are NOT a drop off program.